 Working with our measurement, learning and evaluation partners and using multidisciplinary research methods, our findings on what works, why and how aimed to close the gap in implementation research on how to get life-saving interventions to families at scale.

 The Data-Informed Platform for Health (DIPH) aims to strengthen health systems by supporting the use of local data for decision-making, priority-setting and planning at the district health administration level.
 The DIPH brings together key district-level data on inputs and processes and so facilitates the appraisal of maternal and newborn health services and programmes.

 An initial prototype phase was implemented in two districts of West Bengal, India: North 24 Parganas and South 24 Parganas.
 Experience and lessons from this prototype now forms the basis for ongoing work on the DIPH in Ethiopia.

-This work will generate important new knowledge on sustaining health programmes in low-income settings, building on previous IDEAS studies of scale-up and the work of other academics supported by the Bill & Melinda Gates Foundation.
-It responds to the foundation’s commitment to seeing health investments scaled-up in terms of both geography and longer-term legacies.
+This work generated important new knowledge on sustaining health programmes in low-income settings, building on previous IDEAS studies of scale-up and the work of other academics supported by the Bill & Melinda Gates Foundation.
+It responded to the foundation’s commitment to seeing health investments scaled-up in terms of both geography and longer-term legacies.

 ReportDissemination activity and impact of maternal and newborn health projects in Ethiopia, India and Nigeria

 Report on the dissemination activity and impact of Bill & Melinda Gates Foundation implementation projects.

 ReportImplementation pathway report: Community Resource Person An intervention by the Technical Support Unit Uttar Pradesh, India, February 2015

 Community Resource Persons are local graduate women which support and coordinate frontline workers activities, such as record keeping and home visits, and strengthen Village Health, Sanitation and Nutrition Committees for improved community monitoring of health services and schemes, in Uttar Pradesh, India.